frankEatsNoodles/receipt-printer-api/README.md

-This is to print cool things (text or images) on my reciept printer.
+# Reciept Printer API
-Planning on connecting to some cloud service to be made accessible to everyone.
+- This is to print cool things (text or images) on my reciept printer.
-Hi
+- The idea is that other users can upload images and text messages that can be sent to my physically.